 Deadlocked Escape Rooms have developed two 'print at home'/interactive online hunt games.
 The first is called 'The Insiders', which spans across multiple days, and 3 ‘episodes’ of approximately 90 minutes each.
 Story-heavy, immersive, with oodles of challenging content to keep you playing for hours at a time!
 The second is ‘The Cyphstress‘, was made in ‘collabeeration’ with their favourite brewery, Siren Craft Brew, and set around the mythological Sirens.
 Details on how to purchase your copies are on their website.

 Local artist Charles Burns has started cutting his amazing silhouettes via Zoom.
 He talks about his journey to online working on his website.

 Create and share from home

 If colouring-in is your thing, the Berkshire Record Office has chosen a selection of images from their archive ready for you to download and get busy with the crayons!
-And local creative agency Theme Creative have posted up a selection of colouring-in images, dot-to-dots and other creative challenges for both children and adults alike to download and enjoy.
+Local creative agency Theme Creative have posted up a selection of colouring-in images, dot-to-dots and other creative challenges for both children and adults alike to download and enjoy.
 And despite having to postpone their festival in July until 2021, Readipop are continuing to keep in touch with their audience.
 Check out their Facebook page where they have shared a festival colouring sheet.